go-while/nntp-mongodb-storage/README.md

 ```
 The `MongoArticle` struct is a custom data type defined in the codebase, which represents an article to be stored in and retrieved from a MongoDB database.

-- `MessageIDHash`: The unique identifier (hash) for the article, stored as a pointer to a string and mapped to the `_id` field in the MongoDB collection.
+- `MessageID`: The unique identifier for the article, stored as a pointer to a string and mapped to the `_id` field in the MongoDB collection.

-- `MessageID`: The Message-ID of the article, stored as a pointer to a string and mapped to the `msgid` field in the MongoDB collection.

 - `Newsgroups`: This field is a slice of pointers to strings, representing the newsgroups linked to the article.
 It is mapped to the `newsgroups` field in the MongoDB collection.